Dual-degree & Partnership Applicants

 - Flight and arrival information

-To see semester start and end dates, please visit the academic calendar.
+To see semester start and end dates, visit the academic calendar.

 On-Campus Housing & Meal Plans

-All students may choose a meal plan during application.
-If you do not choose a plan, all on-campus students will be automatically assigned the EPPIC Bucks Plan, to eat in the dining halls and other locations on campus.
+All on-campus students will be automatically assigned the Ville 19 Plan, to eat in the dining halls and other locations on campus.
+Partner students with 30 transfer credits or more, may change their meal plan during International Student Orientation.

 Off-Campus Housing & Meal Plans